Blog: How AI will exacerbate global inequality

 AI will make rich counties richer and deprive 3rd world states of an opportunity to quickly evolve

-Globalization, according to conventional wisdom, has reduced global inequality and in general, helped make the world a better place.
-In spite of its clear positive, there still remains a high level of international inequality between rich and poor states.
+Globalization, according to conventional wisdom, has reduced global inequality and in general helped make the world a better place.
+In spite of its clear positive, there still remain a high level of international inequality between rich and poor states.

-D. Quah identified two groups of countries as evidence of global inequality:
+D. Quah identified two groups of countries as an evidence of global inequality:

 The first group has 13% of the world’s population and receives 45% of the world’s PPP income.
 This group includes the United States, Japan, Germany, the United Kingdom, France, Australia and Canada, and comprises 500 million people with an annual income level over 11,500 PPP$.